|MiFID II position limits for commodity derivatives|

 - it has to provide for a consistent approach to avoid arbitrage opportunities whilst allowing sufficient flexibility to deal with a wide range of contracts;

-The quantitative dimension of the implementation challenges ahead of the European regulators has been estimated by the ESMA's Chair at the level of around 1,500 liquid contracts for which position limits will have to be established by national regulators before 2018 with ESMA having to produce an opinion for every single contract in the run-up to MiFID II coming into force (ECON MiFID II/MiFIR Scrutiny Session – 21 June 2016, Committee on Economic and Monetary Affairs European Parliament, Steven Maijoor, Chair, European Securities and Markets Authority, 21 June 2016 (ESMA/2016/940)).
+The quantitative dimension of the implementation challenges ahead of the European regulators has been estimated by the ESMA's Chair at the level of around 1,500 liquid contracts for which position limits will have to be established by national regulators before 2018 with ESMA having to produce an opinion for every single contract (ECON MiFID II/MiFIR Scrutiny Session, 21 June 2016, Committee on Economic and Monetary Affairs European Parliament, Steven Maijoor, Chair, European Securities and Markets Authority, 21 June 2016 (ESMA/2016/940)).

-Position limits are, furthermore, the prominent MiFID II institution, as the compliance is required of all persons, regardless of whether they are exempt from the scope of MiFID II under the provisions of Article 2 MiFID II (no matter Article 2(1)(d) - own account exemption, Article 2(1)(j) - ancillary activity exemption or Article 2(1)(e) - EU ETS operators exemption).
+It is necessary as position limits are a prominent MiFID II building block, the specificity thereof expressed in particular in the fact that the compliance is required of all persons, regardless of whether they are exempt from the scope of MiFID II under the provisions of Article 2 MiFID II (no matter Article 2(1)(d) - own account exemption, Article 2(1)(j) - ancillary activity exemption or Article 2(1)(e) - EU ETS operators exemption).

-At the same time the compliance with the position limits will be a challenging task for industries and will require robust internal procedures and reporting lines as firms will need to monitor aggregated positions across the globe and net any economically equivalent positions in real time (position limits are applicable not only at the end of each trading day but also throughout the trading day - at all times, this is particularly relevant when a commodity derivative is traded OTC outside the normal trading hours of a trading venue).
+At the same time the compliance with the position limits is a challenging task for industries and requires robust internal procedures and reporting lines as firms need to monitor aggregated positions across the globe and net any economically equivalent positions in real time (position limits are applicable not only at the end of each trading day but also throughout the trading day - at all times, this is particularly relevant when a commodity derivative is traded OTC outside the normal trading hours of a trading venue).

 It is noteworthy in that regard that also some unauthorised firms will have to apply for exemptions from position limits.